khemmyrick/Improved-Django-Project/README.md

 5. Check that forms are using the correct fields and validation.
 If not, fix.
 [X]
 6. Use coverage.py to check the code coverage amount.
 Write tests to increase test coverage to at least 75%.
 [X]
 7. Check for PEP8 compliance.
 [X]
+8. Add docstrings for everything.
+	- Get clarification on Slack regarding how much documentation is useful, and what is or isn't over-explaining.
+		- Should the docstring for a test_item_detail_view function begin with.. '''Tests item detail view'''? etc.
+		- Does DRY coding apply to docstrings? []

 ## Extra Steps
 - Increase test coverage to 90% or above.
 [X]